tldr-pages/tldr/pages/common/aria2c.md

 > Supports HTTP(S), FTP, SFTP, BitTorrent, and Metalink.
 > More information: <https://aria2.github.io>.

-- Download a URI to a file:
+- Download a specific URI to a file:

 `aria2c "{{url}}"`

-- Download the file pointed to by the specified URI with the specified output name:
+- Download a file from a URI with a specific output name:

 `aria2c --out={{path/to/file}} "{{url}}"`

-- Download multiple (different) files in parallel:
+- Download multiple different files in parallel:

 `aria2c --force-sequential {{false}} "{{url1}}" "{{url2}}"`